 This season, Sara sings Musetta in La bohème with the Institut Canadien d'Art Vocal with the Orchestre Classique de Montréal conducted by Victorien Vanoosten and staged by Francois Racine, under the leadership of Nicole Car and Étienne Dupuis.
 She gives a recital in the Canadian Opera Company’s Richard Bradshaw Amphitheatre, including the Canadian premiere of Pulitzer-nominated composer Alex Weiser's in a dark blue night, and debuts with the Kitchener-Waterloo Symphony and the Grand Philharmonic Choir as the soloist in James Whitbourn’s Annelies.

 Sara holds degrees from the University of Toronto (Hon.
 Voice Perf., Eng.
 Literature Minor) and Roosevelt University (M.Mus., Siragusa Endowed Scholarship) with additional studies at Vienna’s Universität für Musik und darstellende Kunst with support from the Hnatyshyn Foundation of Canada.
 She is a certified yoga teacher and a founding board member of the charity Sharing Notes, which brings free musical performances to hospitals and prisons.
-She is currently pursuing doctoral studies at McGill University researching the Austrian-Canadian Emmy Heim and writes for the classical music newsletter Ludwig Van among other publications (read some of her writings here!) and is fluent in English, German and French.
+She is currently pursuing doctoral studies at McGill University researching the Austrian-Canadian mezzo-soprano.
+Emmy Heim She is the new editor of Art Song Canada e-magazine, writes for the classical music newsletter Ludwig Van among other publications (read some of her writings here!) and is fluent in English, German and French.

 Headshot by Jessica Osber